 Find Expert Help

-She also recommends working with a Long-Tern Care Insurance specialist and not to wait too long.
+She also recommends working with a Long-Tern Care Insurance specialist and not wait too long to obtain coverage.

-Long-Term Care specialists indicate that premiums are based not only on the benefits you purchase but also based on the application age you get the policy and your health at the time of application.
+Long-Term Care specialists indicate that premiums are based not only on the benefits you purchase but also on the application age you get the policy and your health.

 “We will end the year with some seven million Americans who have traditional Long-Term Care Insurance protection and another million who have a linked-benefit (hybrid) product that provides some LTC protection."Jesse Slome, executive director of the AALTCI.

-There are a number of online resources to learn more about long-term care planning:
+There are several online resources to learn more about long-term care planning:

 US Department of Health and Human Services LTC site: www.longtermcare.acl.gov

 The American Association for Long-Term Care Insurance: www.aaltci.org

 Remember that Long-Term Care Insurance is custom designed.
 You get to decide the total amount of coverage you wish to have in place.
 Experts say even a small policy can reduce the stress and burdens that are otherwise placed on your family.

 In 2019 the major insurance companies paid over $11 Billion in benefits from these Long-Term Care Insurance policies.
 These benefits help American families address the financial costs and burdens that come from extended care.